top of page

 These barriers can be overcome with conscious effort and practice.
 Start with trying to understand the speaker's point of view without jumping to conclusions, eliminating distractions, and actively engaging in the conversation by confirming or asking questions.
 For providing feedback, remember that positive and constructive criticism is more helpful and acceptable than destructive comments.

 In the previous B2B situation, acknowledging the client's issues first and paying close attention to their concerns will encourage them to explain their concerns.
 You on the other hand will be able to follow up with more questions to pinpoint their problems and be able to provide a solution.
-This gives clients the confidence to trust you as an advisor.
+In a B2B relationship, this gives clients the confidence to trust you as an advisor.

 How to Improve Your Active Listening and Feedback Skills